46 Positive Environmental Success Stories - May 2024

 World Sea Turtle Day (16th June) is a day used to honour and highlight the importance of sea turtles.

 Plastic Free Beauty Day (17th June) highlights the 142 billion units of packaging every year the beauty industry creates.
-They are calling all brands, consumers and retailers to join them and reconsider their use of plastic.
+They are calling all brands, consumers, and retailers to join them and reconsider their use of plastic.

 🍁

 Do you enjoy reading these stories?
-Please consider subscribing, donating one time via Stripe, Ko-fi or Liberapay.
+Please consider subscribing, donating once via Stripe, Ko-fi or Liberapay.

-Positive News Roundup - Wednesday, 1st May
+Positive News Round up — Wednesday, 1st May

 solar panels on green grass field under blue sky during daytime